pleiszenburg/scherbelberg/README.md

 ## Installation

-This package has been **tested on Linux and Windows 10**.
-It **should work on most Unix-like systems**.
-You must run a `conda` environment based entirely on recent versions of [conda-forge](https://conda-forge.org/) packages with CPython versions 3.8, 3.9 or 3.10. ``ssh`` must be installed separately as a prerequisite.
-A [Hetzner API token](https://docs.hetzner.cloud/#getting-started) is required - `scherbelberg` by default expects it to be located in the `HETZNER` environment variable.
-Then install as follows:
+`scherbelberg` can be installed via `conda` as follows:

 ```bash
 conda install -c conda-forge scherbelberg
 ```

+This package has been tested on Linux and Windows 10.
+It should work on most Unix-like systems.
+You must run a `conda` environment based entirely on recent versions of [conda-forge](https://conda-forge.org/) packages with CPython versions 3.8, 3.9 or 3.10. ``ssh`` must be installed separately as a prerequisite.
+A [Hetzner API token](https://docs.hetzner.cloud/#getting-started) is required.
+By default, `scherbelberg` expects it to be located in the `HETZNER` environment variable.

 See [chapter on installation](https://scherbelberg.readthedocs.io/en/latest/installation.html) in `scherbelberg`'s documentation for further details.
 Also see [section on how to get started](https://scherbelberg.readthedocs.io/en/latest/gettingstarted.html) for additional steps.